There are a number of fantastic parks around Western Sydney which are ideal for

 - clothing appropriate for the expected weather conditions;

 - snacks and/or money for any food or drink you wish to purchase;

 - and of course a willing body!

-You don't have to wear fancy lycra shorts and tops although regular riders find them more comfortable and because
+You don't have to wear fancy Lycra shorts and tops, although regular riders often find

 Most rides are arranged so there is access to water and toilets along the route.